 Apparently this isn't what you're supposed to do in a Paralympics and officials were thrown.
 Our times were identical but a photo finish gave Rachel third place as we weren't 'allowed' to share!

-"We've worked so hard together over the last few years we couldn't bear the thought of pipping each other to the line.
-It wasn't that one of us was stronger than the other, so we just thought 'let's do it, let's grab our hands at 50m and go and share the bronze'."
+We had worked so hard together over the last few years we couldn't bear the thought of pipping each other to the line.
+It wasn't that one of us was stronger than the other, so we just thought 'let's do it, let's grab our hands at 50m and go and share the bronze'.

 I'm now training again with the British Cycling team aiming for the Rio 2016 Paralympics.